tasmota/docs/docs/Berry.md

 bytes("414243")    # received packet as `bytes()`
 ```

-### Adressable leds (WS2812, SK6812)
+### Addressable leds (WS2812, SK6812)

-There is native support for adressable leds via NeoPixelBus, with support for animations.
+There is native support for addressable leds via NeoPixelBus, with support for animations.
 Currently supported: WS2812, SK6812.

 Details are in [Berry leds](Berry_leds.md)